-(Need #19) ishboar t recen active t update on top, and a delta that shows since the first received alert (constantly Operator This product allows users to: Researcher notes from demonstration: Support and Configuration (Needs #20-31) Validate or dismiss incidents as they are received. \boxtimes Configure incident alerts and displays uniquely for each individual user.
-As the dashboard was developed, PennDOT ensured it could be configured with user-defined preferences.
-Turn on and off alerts for each incident type. \boxtimes Turn on and off alerts by roadway geometry (e.g., turn off shoulder alerts) and location (e.g., designate typical versus atypical traffic queues).
-X • Users can turn on and off alerts from certain roadways or specific routes.
+(Need #19) Operator Support and Researcher notes from demonstration: Alerts are provided within the da PennDOT notes: In a real time feed, with the most how long the incident duration is refreshing).
+All columns of the d This product allows users to: Validate or dismiss incidents as shboar recent active ashboa d interface. t update on top, and a delta that shows since the first received alert (constantly ard feed are sortable.
+Researcher notes from demonstration: Configuration (Needs #20-31) they are received.
+Configure incident alerts and displays uniquely for each individual user.
+Turn on and off alerts for each As the dashboard was developed, PennDOT ensured it could be configured with user-defined preferences.
+Turn on and off alerts by roadway geometry (e.g., turn off shoulder alerts) and location (e.g., designate typical versus atypical traffic queues).
+X Users can turn on and off alerts from certain roadways or specific routes.
 Users can select their district or statewide.
-Configure the duration from incident detection to incident alert.
-Users can see the incident duration in two locations, directly on the feed alert and in the "real-time" incident timeline Configure speed thresholds for detecting congestion or slow traffic. - Configure thresholds for locating start/head and end/tail of traffic queues.
-Users can see the heads and tails of congestion with every incident iteration on the Google Map, and they can look back in time with the slider capability in the incident timeline feature to determine where congestion was throughout its duration.
-Configure incident alerts in real- time and by pre-determined parameters. \boxtimes This is done on the back end through programmed logic Prioritize alerts and allow real time filtering. - Real-time information about incident timelines.
+Configure the duration from incident detection to incident alert. \boxtimes Users can see the incident duration in two locations, directly on the feed alert and in the "real-time" incident timeline Configure speed thresholds for detecting congestion or slow traffic. - Configure thresholds for locating start/head and end/tail of traffic queues.
+X Users can see the heads and tails of congestion with every incident iteration on the Google Map, and they can look back in time with the slider capability in the incident timeline feature to determine where congestion was throughout its duration.
+Configure incident alerts in real- time and by pre-determined parameters.
+X This is done on the back end through programmed logic Prioritize alerts and allow real time filtering. - Real-time information about incident timelines.
 X There is the ability to create a real time incident timeline.
 Users can go to an incident timeline and play a video of timestamps to see for example the queue tail - becoming better or worse.
 Re-classify incident events to change their priority level over time \boxtimes Priority levels will change as the source data arrives.